-The plates must be completely covered with electrolyte.
-If the plates are exposed, the high acid concentration will char and disintegrate the separators.
+The plates must be completely covered.
+If the plates are exposed, the resultant high acid concentration will char and disintegrate the separators.
 The plates cannot take a full charge if not completely covered by electrolyte.

-Loose Hold-Downs
+Hold-Downs

 Loose hold-downs will allow the battery to vibrate in the holder.
 This can cause cracks or wear in the container and cause acid to leak.
-Leaking acid corrodes terminals and cables, causing high resistance at the battery connections which weakens the battery.
-Hold-downs can also distort or crack the container.
+Leaking acid corrodes terminals and cables resulting in high resistance battery connections.
+This weakens the power of the battery.
+Overtightened hold-downs can distort or crack the container resulting in the same problem.